xooooooooox/radp/radp-components/radp-spring-boot-starters/radp-redis-spring-boot-starter/README.md

 The Redis key management system has been enhanced with the following optimizations:

 1. **Improved Key Validation**: Added robust validation to ensure keys follow the standardized format
-2. **Key Normalization**: Added methods to normalize keys by removing leading/trailing delimiters and replacing consecutive delimiters
-3. **Enhanced Key Generation**: Improved the performance and robustness of key generation methods
+2. **Enhanced Key Generation**: Improved the performance and robustness of key generation methods
-4. **Flexible Entity and ID Extraction**: Enhanced extraction methods to work with different prefix formats
+3. **Flexible Entity and ID Extraction**: Enhanced extraction methods to work with different prefix formats
-5. **Additional Utility Methods**: Added convenience methods for common key operations
+4. **Additional Utility Methods**: Added convenience methods for common key operations

 ## Testing